telerik/blazor-docs/components/grid/selection/rows.md

 ### Checkbox Selection

-You can also use a checkbox column to select and deselect rows.
-This way the user can select the desired rows through the checkboxes.
-To use it, add a [`GridCheckboxColumn`]({%slug components/grid/columns/checkbox%}) in the `GridColumns` collection of the Grid.
+You can also render a checkbox column that allows users to select and deselect rows.
+To use checkbox selection, add a [`GridCheckboxColumn`]({%slug components/grid/columns/checkbox%}) in the `GridColumns` collection of the Grid.
 The `GridCheckboxColumn` provides [additional configuration settings related to selection]({%slug components/grid/columns/checkbox%}#parameters).

 To deselect the row, click its checkbox again.